gatienc/Cartobat/docs/Data_Gathering.md

 #### `getRawDataForCartoWear`

 Retrieve the raw data for a given CartoWear tag and save it in a CSV file.
+You must provide your local time, Class makes the translation to UTC time for calling the API.
+If you're not in Europe/Paris Timezone, you must provide the timezone in your .env file.
 **Parameters:**

 - `MAC_WEAR` (str): The MAC_WEAR of the tag.